sykstan/soot/scripts/sapt-basis-comparison.md

     ## 30:     Total.SAPT2 6.0572497 3.86521220  -4.94364387 19.91168435
     ## 31:   Total.SAPT2.3 6.7311581 3.89685938  -5.36305427 21.52013628
     ##              EnComp       MAE         SD          Min         Max

+As you can see, there are some large deviations for Dispersion and Electrostatics.
+For the minor terms, Disp20, Elst10.r, Exch.Ind30.r, Exch10, Exch10.S.2., and Ind30.r are also large.